-Top of rack switching as the basic data center architecture, requires one or two access switch installed on the top pf each sever rack, which provides easy cable management and maintenance.
-Additionally, it reduce the cable requirement as all sever connections are terminated to its own rack.
-Direct attach cables (DAC) twinax cable can achieve interconnection up to 15 m at 10 Gbps or 40 Gbps with low power.
-Most server gears come default with DAC twinax cables in-rack along with a couple of short-throw lasers back to core.
+Top of rack switching as the basic data center architecture requires one or two access switch installed on the top of each server rack, which provides easy cable management and maintenance.
+Additionally, it reduces the cable requirement as all sever connections are terminated to its own rack.
+Direct attach cables (DAC) Twinax cable can achieve interconnection up to 15 m at 10 Gbps or 40 Gbps with low power.
+Most server gears come default with DAC Twinax cables in-rack along with a couple of short-throw lasers back to the core.
 This article will present the cabling solutions of the DAC cables for data center top of rack deployment.

 Why Use DAC Twinax Instead of Cat5e or Cat6 Cables for Top of Rack Switching?

 First, most of the hosts we are buying are not with RJ45 on board and all the switches and firewalls we’ve used for years were SFP+.
 Second, the extra power consumption for 10GBASE-T is higher than DAC cables.
-Additionally, DAC cables has lower latency hit.
-Last but not least, people often prefer DAC twinax owing to its flexibility.
-People can easy swap a DAC cable for a SFP+ transceiver and generally connect to anything I need to.
+Additionally, DAC cables have lower latency hit.
+Last but not least, people often prefer DAC Twinax owing to its flexibility.
+People can easily swap a DAC cable for an SFP+ transceiver and generally connect to anything I need to.

 DAC Twinax Cables

-For interconnection in top of racks, the direct attach cable assemblies are used to connect server to switch, storage to switch or switch to switch.
-Just as the following image shows, DAC twinax cables, available in direct attach passive or active copper cable, active optical cable or breakout direct attach cable assemblies, can cope with different interconnection applications.
+For interconnection in the top of racks, the direct attach cable assemblies are used to connect the server to switch, storage to switch or switch to switch.
+Just as the following image shows, DAC Twinax cables, available in direct attach the passive or active copper cable, active optical cable or breakout direct attach cable assemblies, can cope with different interconnection applications.